BlackHolePerturbationToolkit/FastEMRIWaveforms/README.md

 conda activate few_env
 ```

-If on M1 chip, please check the section "Installing on an M1 chip".
+If on M1 chip, please check the section Installing on an M1 chip.

 2) Clone the repository.